nellaschema/data-engineering/databricks/git-and-vscode-setup.md

-# TIL: Git and VS Code Workflow
+Git and VS Code Workflow

 This is a basic workflow we can use when working with GitHub through VS Code.
 The sequence is pretty straightforward: